arobson/consequent/README.md

 Calls should return promises.

 #### onMessages( consequent.handle )
 Wires consequent's `handle` method into the transport abstraction.
-This should handle both incoming and outgoing data as the `handle` method returns all events that result from processing incoming messages.≤
+This should handle both incoming and outgoing data as the `handle` method returns all events that result from processing incoming messages.

 ## Dependencies